buildpacks/spec/image_extension.md

 Image extensions participate in the buildpack [detection](buildpack.md#detection) process, with the same interface for `/bin/detect`.
 However:
 - Detection is optional for image extensions, and they are assumed to pass detection when `/bin/detect` is not present.
+- If an image extension is missing `/bin/detect`, the image extension root MUST be treated as a pre-populated `<output>` directory.
 - Image extensions MUST only output `provides` entries to the build plan.
 They MUST NOT output `requires`.

 ### Generation